TechieNK/DjangoProject/README.md

   ```
   {% include 'path_of_template' %}
   ```
-We can add our css and javascript code in the base template and only html code in the other template(header, footer, etc...).
+We can also have our css and javascript code in the base template and only html code in the other template(header, footer, etc...).